 Their social manners could use some improvement.
 As much as Croatians you meet might be welcoming and generous and all the other traits that I mention, you need only go in public to see some of the negatives.
 I, for example, hate going grocery shopping in Croatia.
 Get in line at the cash and you’ll always have a Croatian halfway up your ass, huffing and puffing in impatience like he’s a doctor with a life-saving operation that he’s in a rush to get to.
 Some bum is always going to come, a single can of beer in hand, and ask if he can pass in front of you with his one item.
 Then he’ll proceed to order a pack of cigarettes and start examining his pockets for money to pay for his items.
 He’ll end up taking longer than you with your 20 items.

-Lining up for anything in Croatia is a clusterfuck.
-It’s seemingly something Croatians are not capable of doing.
+Lining up for anything in Croatia is a mess.
+Croatians don’t like to line up.
 Walking in public is something else that Croatians seemingly have a hard time with – nowhere else have I seen people pretend that a sidewalk is a one-way street for them.
 It’s like nobody else exists.
-It drove me crazy.
+It often drove me crazy.

-Croatians make horrible neighbors.
-Maybe it is the after-effects of communism.
-But having stayed in different Airbnb apartments in Croatia and having had an apartment for a year in Split, we never experienced as many terrible neighbors anywhere on our travels.
-They’re snoopy, gossipy and go out of their way to be loud and inconsiderate.
-Example: a friend and I did a 5 hour bike ride from Split to Makarska where we ran into his uncle.
+Croatians are not the greatest neighbors.
+Having stayed in different Airbnb apartments in Croatia and having had an apartment for a year in Split, we never experienced as many nosy neighbors anywhere.
+Example: a Croatian friend and I did a 5 hour bike ride from Split to Makarska where we ran into his uncle.
 His uncle offered us his empty apartment for the night (“you’ve come all this way.
 Relax, enjoy Makarska and ride back in the morning”).
 I told you how generous Croatians are.
 When we arrived at the apartment block a woman, the self-appointed building guardian, saw us and gave my friend a hard time, asking who we were and what we wanted.
 He started out nice but after a few too many questions he got upset and ended up telling her to mind her own business.
 That’s just one example of many.

 In some countries people want nothing to do with neighbors and avoid them at all cost.
 In Croatia we felt that neighbors were always spying and implying themselves in our business.